mecarito/Jenxcloud/README.md

-# Building User interface challenge
+# Challenge to build a user interface

 This project is a challenge to build user interfaces from several designes and create a sample product